David Jason: Transition into a leading man

-In 1981, Jason found his best known role, Del Boy Trotter in the BBC situation comedy Only Fools and Horses, created by John Sullivan.
+In 1981, Jason was cast as Del Boy Trotter in the BBC situation comedy Only Fools and Horses, created by John Sullivan.
 Del is a wide boy who makes a dishonest living in Peckham, south London, trading in broken, stolen, and counterfeit goods.
 He is assisted by his brother Rodney (played by Nicholas Lyndhurst) and Grandad (played by Lennard Pearce) and, in later episodes, Uncle Albert (played by Buster Merryfield).

-In 1989 Jason starred as Ted Simcock in the ITV drama series A Bit of a Do, aired from January to December.
+In 1989, Jason starred as Ted Simcock in the ITV drama series A Bit of a Do, aired from January to December.

 In 1999, Jason starred as Captain Frank Beck in BBC's feature-length drama All the King's Men about the Sandringham regiment lost in World War I. He earned acclaim for a string of serious roles.
 These include Skullion in Porterhouse Blue (for Channel 4), Sidney "Pop" Larkin in the rural idyll The Darling Buds of May (Yorkshire Television/ITV), based on the H. E. Bates novel, which also featured Catherine Zeta-Jones.

 In 1992, he signed a golden handcuffs deal with ITV to star as Detective Inspector Jack Frost in the long-running TV series A Touch of Frost (Yorkshire Television/ITV).
 In September 2006, he was voted by the general public as No. 1 in ITV's poll of TV's Greatest Stars.
 In December 2006, he starred in Terry Pratchett's Hogfather on Sky1 as Albert.
 In early 2007, he starred in Diamond Geezer (Granada Television/ITV).
 This series ran for 3 episodes of 90 minutes each.
 There was a pilot in 2005.
 In March 2008, he starred as Rincewind in Terry Pratchett's The Colour of Magic, and in the two part ITV drama Ghostboat.